ChristopherLawn/chris-lawn-portfolio/README.md

 # Chris Lawn Professional Portfolio

 ## **Description**
 This site showcases the work of web developer Chris Lawn.
+Visit the site at the link below to learn more about him and view his portfolio.
+His work which includes both team projects and solo projects.

 ## **Screenshot**
 ![Chris Lawn Portfolio screenshot](./src/assets/images/screenshot/chris-lawn-portfolio-screenshot.jpg)